Colours of Rajasthan and Events

 With this contemporary dance language in her body, she returned to the path of traditional dances, feeling that, in its cultural forms, dance was as much the expression of human movement as a reflection of the dancer’s environment and life.

-She gave up her settled stable life to go on a nomadic journey without return: to meet the world, its inhabitants and dances.
+She gave up her settled, stable life to go on a nomadic journey without return—to meet the world, its inhabitants and dances.

-• FASHION SHOW : RAJASTHANI ETHNIC & FUSION WEAR-
+FASHION SHOW : RAJASTHANI ETHNIC & FUSION WEAR

-A Fashion show with models adorned in traditional and modern Rajasthani attire will be presented which will be a colourful & mesmerising sight for all.
+A Fashion show with models adorned in traditional and modern Rajasthani attire will be presented, which will be a colourful & mesmerising sight for all.
 The dresses and costumes will portray the various fabrics, prints, embroideries and colours that are distinctively characteristic of Rajasthan.

-Traditional Rajasthani Jewellery :
+Traditional Rajasthani Jewelry:

-• RAJASTHANI PAINTINGS EXHIBIT : For Embassies & Indoor Venues
+RAJASTHANI PAINTINGS EXHIBIT : For Embassies & Indoor Venues

 Rajasthani paintings tell us a lot of tales from the epics ” The Ramayana” and “Mahabharata”.
 Stories of love and affection of Radhe Krishna are shown in a number of paintings.
-You can also see a simple life of the Rajasthanis portrayed in these beautiful traditional Rajasthani paintings.
+You can also see the simple life of the Rajasthanis portrayed in these beautiful traditional Rajasthani paintings.